Charles Reznikoff: Objectivist poet

-Around the time the Objectivist issue of Poetry appeared, Reznikoff, Zukofsky and George Oppen set up "To Publishers" and later the Objectivist Press, essentially to publish their own work.
+A year after the Objectivist issue of Poetry was published in 1931, Reznikoff, Zukofsky and George Oppen set up "To Publishers" and later the Objectivist Press, essentially to publish their own work.
 Reznikoff had had some success with his 1930 novel By the Waters of Manhattan, and the new press published three titles by him, two that gathered together previously self-published work and the third a first installment of a long work called Testimony.

 Court poetry

 In early drafts, Testimony was a prose retelling of stories that Reznikoff had discovered while working on court records.
 Reznikoff found these accounts to give him insight into the story of America between 1885 and 1915, both in its diversity and its violence.
 Tellingly, he chose to omit the judgements, focusing on the twists and turns of the stories.

 Over the following forty years, Reznikoff worked on refashioning these stories into an extended found poem, which finally ran to some 500 pages over two volumes.
 He tried to express the stories in as near as possible the words of the participants.
 As a result, his poetry was almost entirely stripped of metaphor and of authorial personality and emotion.
 In this sense, Testimony can be read as the great monument of Objectivist poetry.

 The poetic mode which Reznikof developed in writing this work was invaluable to his work on Holocaust.
 It was based on testimony in court cases related to the Nazi concentration camps and death camps.
 He also adopted this style for his poetry that reworked stories from the Torah or Old Testament.